microchipgnu/benqi-agent/README.md

 The application requires the following environment variables:

 - `BITTE_KEY`: JSON containing the account ID
+- `TOKEN_MAP_URL`: URL for loading token mappings
+- `ZERION_KEY`: API key for Zerion for fetching balances

 ## Learn More

 To learn more about the technologies used in this project:

-- [CoW Protocol Documentation](https://docs.cow.fi/) - Learn about CoW Protocol
+- [BENQI Documentation](https://docs.benqi.fi/) - Learn about BENQI protocols
 - [Bitte Documentation](https://docs.bitte.ai/) - Learn about Bitte and building AI agents
 - [Next.js Documentation](https://nextjs.org/docs) - Learn about Next.js features and API